 The key to helping your child sleep through the night begins with HOW OFTEN you feed him/her.
 Read my story and find out why.

-At the church I attended, we had several families with large amounts of children.
+Remember I mentioned meeting some moms at the church I attended, many with large families?
 Week after week, I'd watch these mothers arrive early to church, beautifully dressed and looking well rested.
 I thought to myself how is that possible?
 I only had 1 child and they had 11!
 Our church was unsusal because we had a nursing mother's room.
 I frequented the room quite a bit.
 One Sunday, I summoned the courage to ask these mothers how they managed their babies as well as their other children.
 Their secret: a book called Baby Wise.
 Authors Gary and AnnMarie Ezzo developed this feed, play, sleep routine that works on so many levels.
 First, it regulates your milk (if you choose to breastfeed).
 Breast milk is produced as needed, a whole supply-demand thing.
 Second, it helps you distinguish your baby's cries whether it is a tired or hungry cry.
 And third, it puts the child on a schedule that is easy to follow, allows your baby to know what to expect next, and the best part, trains your child to sleep 6-8 hours a night!